sximenez/2022-02-feb-first-static-website/README.md

-# digital-resume
+# personal-website
-My digital resume

-Hi!
-As a beginner web developer, I'm taking the opportunity provided by Github to test my skills, record my progress, and enjoy coding.
+As a beginner web developer, I've created a personal website to test my skills and record my progress.
-This is a simple, professional resume web page I've created using only HTML and CSS.
+I think it will become with time a sort of digital notebook.